 The first time I came to stay on Dore Lake, I resided with Verner Johnson.
 I stayed there for five years, summer and winter.
 In the summer we cut hay for the horses and cattle and built a few fish camps at different places on the Lake.

 I also worked in Beauval for Erick Erickson.
-He operated a s~w mill on the Beaver River for a number of years, and then finally moved to Meadow Lake and opened a box factory.
+He operated a sawmill on the Beaver River for several years, and then finally moved to Meadow Lake and opened a box factory.
 He also bought a farm.
 I moved to Dore permanently, when Waite Fisheries built the filleting plant in 1945.

 Emanuel Wynn fishing.